NNELSO/FPTest1/7255Fall2024/CreatingPangaea/CreatingPangaea.md

 <br>

 * For almost every new class that you are adding into the game you will need to files.
-A header file also known as ".h" file, and a constructor file also known as ".ccp" file.
+A header file also known as ".h" file, and a constructor file also known as ".cpp" file.
 I will share both of them here as text files. <br>
 I made it to about page 205 in the book before the game just refused to compile and I gave up on trying to sort out what was broken. <br>